Elsayed91/Elsayed91/README.md

 ## 🚀 Packages
 - [Easy Expectations](https://github.com/Elsayed91/easy_ge): A python package that abstracts away the complexity of `Great Expectations` and allow for easy no-knowledge-required implementation for basic use cases.
 - [SchemaDiff](https://github.com/Elsayed91/schemadiff): A python package that efficiently detects files with inconsistent schemas amidst thousands of files by reading the parquet files metadata.
 - [Order of The Template](https://github.com/Elsayed91/oot): A Python toolkit for parsing and processing YAML templates, capable of resolving Bash syntax environment variables and Jinja templating.
-It also offers schema validation functionality for the processed templates.
+It also offers schema validation functionality.